eagronin/yelp-prepare/README.md

 | compliment_photos | - |

-To find the minimum, maximum, and average value for selected features listed in the output table below, we run the following code:
+To find the minimum, maximum, and average value for selected features, which include `stars`, `likes`, and `counts` from different tables, we run the following code:

 ```sql
 select min(stars), max(stars), avg(stars) from review;